vkarmazin-rossum/university/docs/learn/export-pipeline/custom-format-templating.md

   "export_configs": [
     {
       // Optional.
 Specifies resulting file content encoding.
 Default: "utf-8".
+      // Note: Characters that cannot be encoded in the specified encoding will be silently ignored.
       "content_encoding": "utf-8",

       // Name of the export template used for later reference in the export pipeline.